Tarnished Gold: Aircraft, fuel key to illegal Amazon mining

 7 of7

-BOA VISTA, Brazil (AP) — The scorching Amazon sun beats down as a group of agents inspect the body of a black helicopter.
+BOA VISTA, Brazil (AP) — The scorching Amazon sun beats down as agents inspect the body of a black helicopter.
 Nearby, in the backyard of the federal police headquarters in the city of Boa Vista, sit more than twenty aircraft — all seized.

 Some bear signs of violent crashes: caved-in cockpits with wings broken off.
-Others feature interiors with stripped-out passenger seats in order to load up with more men and women, plus additional motors, fuel, food, and other cargo.
-Before they were confiscated, the aircraft were allegedly used for flying in and out of illegal gold mining sites.
+Others feature interiors with stripped-out passenger seats so they can be loaded with more people, plus additional motors, fuel, food and other cargo.

 Written By